 Bureau in July 2009.
 The report also shows subscribership levels by state, income level, race,

 age, household size, and employment status.

-over the rate from March 2009.
-This is the highest reported rate since the CPS began
+over the rate from July 2008.
+This is the highest reported rate since the CPS began collecting

 The telephone penetration rate for households in income categories below $15,000 was at or